andimarafioti/phaseRetrievalEvaluation/README.md

 ### Acknowledgments

 This project accompanies the research work on phase retrieval done at the Acoustics Research Institute in Vienna.
-The paper was submitted to an IEEE journal and is under review.
+The paper was submitted to the IEEE Transactions on Signal Processing and is being prepared for publishing.